bigdatagenomics/avocado/README.md

 # Who/What/When/Where/Why avocado?

 avocado is a distributed variant caller built on top of the [ADAM format and pipeline](http://www.github.com/massie/adam) and [Apache Spark](http://spark.incubator.apache.org/).
-Currently, avocado is a research project coming out of the [UC Berkeley AMPLab](https://amplab.cs.berkeley.edu/), and is developed by @ehiunno, @fnothaft, and @peterhj. avocado is open source and is covered by the Apache license.
+Currently, avocado is a research project coming out of the [UC Berkeley AMPLab](https://amplab.cs.berkeley.edu/). avocado is open source and is covered by the Apache license.

 There are several reasons that we are building avocado: